camunda/camunda-docs-manual/content/reference/rest/case-instance/post-query.md

 ---

-Query for case instances that fulfill given parameters through a JSON object.
+Queries for case instances that fulfill given parameters through a JSON object.
-This method is slightly more powerful than the [GET query]({{< relref "reference/rest/case-instance/get-query.md" >}}) because it allows to filter by multiple case variables of types `String`, `Number` or `Boolean`.
+This method is slightly more powerful than the [Get Case Instances]({{< relref "reference/rest/case-instance/get-query.md" >}}) method because it allows to filter by multiple case variables of types `String`, `Number` or `Boolean`.